Non-Jordanian property ownership down 13% in first four months of 2025

 PHOTO

-AMMAN — The number of real estate properties owned by non-Jordanians in the Kingdom has gone down by 13 per cent during the first third of 2025 compared to the same period in 2024, according to a report by the Department of Lands and Survey.
+AMMAN — The number of real estate properties owned by non-Jordanians in the Kingdom has dropped by 13 per cent during the first third of 2025 compared with the same period in 2024, according to a report by the Department of Lands and Survey.

 The total number of property ownership transactions by foreigners dropped to 754, down from 870 in the corresponding period last year.

-The estimated value of properties owned by non-Jordanians rose by 9 per cent to approximately JD65.04 million, compared to JD59.4 million during the same period last year, according to the report.
+The estimated value of properties owned by non-Jordanians rose by 9 per cent to some JD65.04 million, compared with JD59.4 million during the same period last year, according to the report.

 Iraqi nationals topped the list of non-Jordanian property owners in terms of both volume and value.
 They acquired 170 properties, followed by Saudis with 143 and Syrians with 66.

-In terms of investment value, Iraqis led with JD23.7 million, accounting for 36 per cent of total foreign ownership, followed by Americans (JD8.75 million), Syrians (JD4.39 million), and Saudis (JD2.8 million).
+In terms of investment value, Iraqis led with JD23.7 million, accounting for 36 per cent of total foreign ownership, followed by US nationals (JD8.75 million), Syrians (JD4.39 million) and Saudis (JD2.8 million).

 © Copyright The Jordan Times.
 All rights reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).